 Anti-Dilution Option.
 Pursuant to the master transaction agreement, we have granted EMC a continuing right to purchase from us shares of Class A common stock and Class B common stock in order to maintain EMC's respective percentage ownership interests in our Class A common stock and Class B common stock following the completion of the IPO.
-This option may be exercised by EMC in connection with any issuance by us of common stock other than pursuant to the IPO (including the exercise of the underwriters' over-allotment option) or any stock option or executive or employee compensation plan, except where the issuance pursuant to a stock option or executive or employee compensation plan would cause EMC's percentage ownership of common stock to fall below 80.1%.
-If we issue our common stock for cash consideration as permitted in the foregoing sentence other than pursuant to a stock option or executive compensation plan that causes EMC's percentage ownership of common stock to fall below 80.1%, upon the exercise of the option, EMC will pay a price per share of Class A common stock equal to the offering price paid by us in the related issuance of common stock and a price per share of Class B common stock equal to the fair market value thereof as determined by our board of directors.
-If we issue our common stock to fall below 80.1%, upon exercise of the option, EMC will pay a price per share of Class A common stock equal to the average closing price of our common stock on the day prior to the applicable issuance date and a price per share of Class B common stock equal to the fair market value thereof as determined by our board of directors.
+This option may be exercised by EMC in connection with any issuance by us of common stock other than pursuant to the IPO (including the exercise of the underwriters' over-allotment option) or any stock option or executive or employee compensation plan, except where the issuance pursuant to a stock option or executive or employee compensation plan, except where the issuance pursuant to a stock option or executive or employee compensation plan, except where the issuance pursuant to a stock option or executive or employee compensation plan, except where the issuance pursuant to a stock option or executive or employee compensation plan, except where the issuance pursuant to a stock option or executive or employee compensation plan, except where the issuance pursuant to a stock option or executive or employee compensation plan, except where the issuance pursuant to a stock option or executive or employee compensation plan, except where the issuance pursuant to a stock option or executive or employee components of common stock to fall below 80.1%.
+If we issue our common stock for cash consideration as permitted in the foregoing sentence other than pursuant to a stock option, EMC will pay a price per share of Class A common stock and a price per share of Class B common stock equal to the fair market value thereof as determined by our board of directors.
+If we issue our common stock to fall below 80.1%, upon exercise of the option, EMC will pay a price per share of Class A common stock equal to the average closing price of our common stock on the day prior to the applicable issuance date and a price per share of Class B common stock equal to the fair market value thereof as determi